WebKit/WebKit/Tools/buildstream/README.md

    re-created when the build is done for a new version, but this is not plumbed in the Makefile yet.
 2. In `project.conf` change the `sdk-branch` to the new version.
 3. Remove `~/.cache/buildstream`
-4. Make sure the pipenv uses a version of `bst` compatible with the new SDK version.
-For instance 22.08 still depends on bst-1, while 23.08 is expected to require bst-2.
-5. If you updated the `Pipfile`, update your local environment accordingly.
-For instance here I use this command: `toolbox run -c fedora-toolbox-37 $PWD/Tools/Scripts/bst-wrapper pipenv update`.
-   YMMV.

 ### Updating FDO junction and recipes